 Another option is to sell the house at full market value, but hold a note on the property.
 The note should be in writing and include interest.
 You can then use the annual $16,000 gift tax exclusion to gift your child $16,000 each year to help make the payments on the note.
 This can be tricky and you should consult with your attorney to make sure this won't cause any tax problems.

 4. Put the house in a trust

 Another method of transferring property is to put it into a trust.
 If you put it in an irrevocable trust that names your children as beneficiaries, it will no longer be a part of your estate when you die, so your estate will not pay any estate taxes on the transfer.
 The house will also not be subject to Medicaid estate recovery.

 The downside is that once the house is in the irrevocable trust, it cannot be taken out again.
 Although the house can be sold, the proceeds must remain in the trust.
 Similar to making a gift, if you apply for Medicaid within five years of transferring the house, you may be subject to a Medicaid penalty period.

 Figuring out the best way to pass property to your children will depend on your individual circumstances.
-Talk to your elder law attorney to decide what method will work best for your family.
+Talk to an elder law attorney in your area to decide what method will work best for your family.